 Branch versioning is a type of geodatabase versioning that works with the ArcGIS Enterprise Web GIS model using a services-based architecture to allow multiuser editing workflows and long transaction scenarios through web feature layers.
 Web feature layers (also known as feature services) are layers that are shared to support displaying, querying, and editing data on the web.

 Branch versioning supports simple feature classes and tables along with more complex geodatabase datasets such as utility networks and parcel fabrics in an enterprise geodatabase.
 It is important to prepare the dataset properly to accommodate a variety of workflows that can be completed by accessing the web feature layers.
 The data must be registered as branch versioned and published from an enterprise geodatabase.
 Once the web feature layers are published, branch versioning allows you to track edits for insert, update, and delete operations on features in a version.

 See the editing workflow options for a complete list of datasets supported with branch versioning.

-If your data is registered as branch versioned and the Version Management capability is not enabled on the web feature layer, all operations, such as querying and editing the data, occur on the published default version.
-You cannot use any of the Version Management operations such as those that create, modify, or delete versions, and you cannot use the reconcile and post operations.
+If the data is registered as branch versioned and you do not enable the Version Management capability on the web feature layer, all operations—such as querying and editing the data—occur on the default version.
+You cannot use any of the Version Management operations such as those that create or delete named versions or modify versions, and you cannot use the reconcile and post operations.

 Learn more about editing considerations for feature services.